wchance/fintechhw1/README.md

 ## **Landscape**
 <!-- What domain of the financial industry is the company in? -->
-* Blockchain and Cryptocurrencies, Enterprise Solutions, and Institutional Solutions.
+* They cover several domains of the financial industry to include Blockchain and Cryptocurrencies, Enterprise Solutions, and Institutional Solutions.

 <!-- What have been the major trends and innovations of this domain over the last 5-10 years? -->
-* A new class of cryptocurrencies that offer price stability via collateralization.
+* The major trends in these domains are a new class of cryptocurrencies that offer price stability via collateralization.
 Decentralized exchanges (DEX) which allows for direct peer-to-peer transactions without intermediates.
 Bitcoin Lightning Network for instant transactions without creating a on-blockchain transaction for individual payments.  *Homomorphic encryption allows for computation of data without decrypting*.
 [6]  (In the healthcare field can resolve medical data privacy issues.)

 <!-- What are the other major companies in this domain? -->
-* Tether Operations Limited (USDT) *$34.8B*, Circle International Bermuda (USDC) *$8.1B*, Maker Foundation (DAI) *$2.3B*, and Binance (BUSD) *$2.2B*.
+* Other major companies in the stablecoin domain are Tether Operations Limited (USDT) *$34.8B*, Circle International Bermuda (USDC) *$8.1B*, Maker Foundation (DAI) *$2.3B*, and Binance (BUSD) *$2.2B*.
 [5]

 ## **Results**
 <!-- What has been the business impact of this company so far? -->
-* There blockchain-based settlement services is being used by large banks like Credit Suisse, Société Générale, and Instinet.
-They are a major player in the stablecoin market.
+* Paxos blockchain-based settlement services is being used by large banks like Credit Suisse, Société Générale, and Instinet.
+They are a major player in the stablecoin market and rank 5th.
 Paypal will use Paxos Crypto Brokerage API to integrate cryptocurreny into the Paypal digital wallet.

 <!-- What are some of the core metrics that companies in this domain use to measure success? -->
-* Comparing the stablecoin they use Market Capitalization, Market Dominance, and Trading Volume.
+* Some of the metrics that can be used to compare the stablecoin solution with others is Market Capitalization, Market Dominance, and Trading Volume.

 <!-- How is your company performing, based on these metrics? -->
-* Based on Market Cap they are not growing at the same rate as competitors but are increasing at a steady rate.
+* It is difficult to actually measure there performance entire product growth we are able to measure there impact in the PAX stablecoin Based on Market Cap they are not growing at the same rate as competitors but are increasing at a steady rate.
 Market Dominance dropped from 4% to under 2% year over year.
 Trading volume has decreased significantly (80-90% decrease).
 [5]

 <!-- How is your company performing relative to competitors in the same domain? -->
 * Currently they are not growing as fast, but I anticipate business will pick up considerably once Paypal users can purchase native blockchain tokens powered by Paxos.